hi4healthcare/hi4healthcare.github.io/README.md

 - Christian Fleiner and Robbe Claeys.
 The Ishikawa Diagram as an Enabler for Hybrid Intelligence in Healthcare
 - Abdallah Al-Janabi and Michel Klein.
 Hybrid Causal Discovery Using Human- and LLM-Based Domain Expertise
 - Floris den Hengst, Shihan Wang, Piek Vossen, Quirine Smit, Maaike H. T. de Boer, Bram Willemsen and Ilke Asal.
 Towards a Hybrid Diabetes Lifestyle Support Agent with a Long-Term Memory
-- Tommaso Zendron.
+- Tommaso Zendron, Josephine Mélot Chesnel, Berke Yazan and Emma M. van Zoelen.
 AI as a Mediator of Information: a Consent-Aware Team Design Pattern for Appropriate Trust in Healthcare

 Authors of these papers will present their work in the lightning talks in de morning session.
 These papers will be used in the session after to create design patterns.